-The more transit maps are delved into, the more fascinating they become.
+The more transit maps are delved into, the more interesting they become.
 Design, history and politics combine in endlessly fascinating ways.
 To enquire about a booking, contact me by email.

 Searching for simplicity, seeking a standard